CRAG666/code_runner.nvim/README.md

 Parameters:

 - `mode`: Mode in which you want to run.
-Are supported: "better_term", "float", "tab", "toggleterm", "vimux" (type: `string`)
+Are supported: "better_term", "float", "tab", "toggleterm", "vimux", "snacks", "quickfix" (type: `string`)
+  - `quickfix` runs the command without a terminal (like vim-dispatch): the output is parsed with `'errorformat'` and sent to the quickfix list, which opens only when parseable errors are found.
+A failing command whose output matches nothing in `'errorformat'` notifies instead of opening the list (inspect it with `:copen`).
+Use `:compiler` (or set `errorformat`) in the source buffer for language-specific parsing.
+There is no live output or stdin, so use it for compile/lint/test commands, not for watchers or interactive programs.
+Requires Neovim >= 0.10.
 - `focus`: Focus on runner window.
 Only works on term and tab mode (type: `bool`)
 - `startinsert`: init in insert mode.Only works on term and tab mode (type: `bool`)
 - `term`: Configurations for the integrated terminal